 How “being together” on Carenity has helped you to learn more about your condition and to find strength to face your condition?

-“Being together” in Carenity has helped me to feel less alone.
+“Being together” at Carenity has helped me to feel less alone.
 Before Carenity I felt really alone sometimes, misunderstood by my relatives or other people.
-In Carenity, I see that other people live like me day to day, feel the same things or even have worst experiences than me.
+At Carenity, I see that other people live like me day to day, feel the same things or even have worse experiences than me.
 This helps me to put things into perspective, to be positive and to push myself to fight against this and live.
-Reading other “ms sufferers’” testimonials helps us to understand what is happening to us.
+Reading other “MS sufferers’” testimonials helps us to understand what is happening to us.

 What positive message would you like to share with the people interested in this site and the rest of the Carenity members?